 In the zombie-like days following my GHC submission, I felt so freaking proud of both my submission and what I was able to accomplish in such a short time.
 Sections of my writing give me the serious feels.
 I tear up when I read the words.
 This submission all feels like part of my own “Hero’s Journey” that I hope to blog about in more detail in the future.

 I couldn’t wrap up this blog post without sharing a tiny screenshot of my submission.

 So, What’s Next?!

-This isn’t the end of my journey.
-I’m still really hopeful that I’ll have the opportunity to attend Grace Hopper Celebration in October.
+This submission isn’t the end of my journey.
+I’m still really hopeful that I’ll have the opportunity to attend the Grace Hopper Celebration in October.
 I’m also planning to present my session somewhere in the community.

 Maybe, you can’t recall anything recent.
 No worries, if that’s the case.
 You still have lots of time to set your sights on some of the bucket-list items in 2019!